Advanced Placement (AP)

 Entry to Local and International Universities

-Students who achieve a satisfactory score on AP examinations can receive credit at most American Universities.
-In addition, approximately 300 world-class universities internationally accept AP grades in the admission process.
+Students who achieve a satisfactory score on AP examinations can receive credit at most American universities.
+In addition, approximately 300 international world-class universities accept AP grades in the admissions process.
 Included in that illustrious list are Western Australia’s own University of Western Australia, Curtin University, and Edith Cowan University.

 The AP is fully recognised in the United States and Canada, where approximately 3,000 colleges and universities take part in the program.
 The vast majority of universities who receive AP grades grant credit or advanced placement for successful examination results.
-Students can earn anywhere from one college credit hour to sophomore standing, depending on the number of AP exams they have taken and the grades earned on them.
-AP students who are applying to universities are advised to enquire directly at the university concerning its respective AP policy.
+Students can earn anywhere from one college credit hour to sophomore standing, depending on the number of AP exams they have taken and the grades earned.
+AP students who are applying to universities are advised to inquire directly at the university concerning its respective AP policy.

 The AP is increasingly recognised as a university entrance qualification in Europe and throughout the rest of the world.
 Students who have earned the Advanced Placement International Diploma or achieved successful results on at least three AP exams, fulfil university qualification requirements for numerous selective universities in Australia, Canada, France, Germany, Sweden, and the United Kingdom.

 By taking an AP course, students demonstrate to university admissions officers that they have developed the advanced study skills required in higher education.

 Why choose the Advanced Placement?

 Advanced Placement has many benefits for High School students.
 Some of these benefits include the following:

 AP students gain an edge in university preparation